Dylmoco/smoothr/storefronts/core/auth/README.md

 - `NEXT_PUBLIC_SUPABASE_URL`
 - `NEXT_PUBLIC_SUPABASE_ANON_KEY`

-`signInWithGoogle()` redirects back to `window.location.origin`.
+`signInWithGoogle()` sets the `redirectTo` parameter to `window.location.origin`, so Google OAuth returns users to the same subdomain.
 Ensure this origin appears in the Supabase dashboard under **Authentication → URL Configuration → Additional Redirect URLs** or the login will fail.

 ## Supabase URL configuration